yuanqing/macos-keyboard-shortcuts/README.md

 See that:

+- Root keys are macOS applications names.
-- The path to each menu item is specified via a nested JSON object.
-The root keys are macOS applications names.
+- The “path” to each menu item is specified via a nested JSON object.
-- The keyboard keys in each shortcut are separated by a space.
+- The leaf values are the keyboard keys, separated by a space.
 Use `cmd`, `ctrl`, `opt`, and `shift` for modifier keys, and `up`, `down`, `left`, and `right` for arrow keys.

 ## Usage